frequency403/license-me/README.md

 #Verbose Mode (It prints out nearly everything it does)
 license-me -v

+#Include repos, where a license already exists, and add another to it!
+license-me --append-license
-#Include repos, where a license already exists, and override it!
+#Include repos, where a license already exists, and replace it!
-license-me --inlcude-licensed
+license-me --replace-license
 ```

 ## Contributing